Claiming for pothole damage on car insurance

 How can I make a claim for pothole damage from the council or road authority?

-• Gather evidence to support your case.
-Note the name of the road and the location of the pothole using landmarks if you can.
+• Gather evidence to support your pothole claim.
+Jot down the name of the road and the location of the pothole.
 Safely take photos of the pothole and measure its width and depth.
-Make a note of when you hit the pothole (date and time of day) and the exact details of the damage to your car, with supporting evidence.
-Don’t stop on a motorway to photograph a pothole – trespassing on a motorway is a criminal offence.
+Make a note of the date and time of day when you hit the pothole and the details of the damage to your car, with supporting evidence.
+Get the contact details of anyone who saw what happened.

 • Submit your claim.
-You can usually request a claim form from the relevant authority to speed up the process.
-Fill in all the details surrounding the case, including evidence of the pothole, a full description of the incident and receipts issued for the repair work.
+You can usually get a claim form from the relevant authority.
+Fill in all the details, including evidence of the pothole, a description of the incident and receipts for the repair work.

 How will I know if my pothole claim is successful?

-The council or authority will let you know the result of your claim.
-They may accept the claim and cover the full cost of the repairs.
-They may accept the claim and cover a portion of the repairs.
-Or they may reject the claim entirely.
+The council or authority will let you know the result of your claim for pothole damage.
+They may accept the claim and cover the full cost or a portion of the repairs, or they might reject the claim entirely.

 What can I do if the council rejects my claim?